DataFire/Integrations/integrations/generated/evetech/README.md

 #### Output
 * output `array`: 200 ok array
   * items `object`: 200 ok object
-    * is_included **required** `boolean`: true if the contract issuer has submitted this item with the contract, false if the isser is asking for this item in the contract.
+    * is_included **required** `boolean`: true if the contract issuer has submitted this item with the contract, false if the isser is asking for this item in the contract
     * is_singleton **required** `boolean`: is_singleton boolean
     * quantity **required** `integer`: Number of items in the stack
     * raw_quantity `integer`: -1 indicates that the item is a singleton (non-stackable).
 If the item happens to be a Blueprint, -1 is an Original and -2 is a Blueprint Copy